April 20, 2026

 2. What are the clinical hour requirements for NP programs in Washington?

-Most NP programs require between 500 and 1,000 supervised clinical hours, depending on the specialty and degree level.
-These hours must be completed under the supervision of an approved preceptor in a practice setting aligned with your track.
+Most nursing programs in Washington state require between 500 and 1,000 supervised clinical hours depending on the specialty and degree level, whether that is an MSN-ARNP or a Doctor of Nursing Practice.
+These clinical hours must be completed under the supervision of an approved clinical preceptor in a practice setting that aligns with your track, from primary care and family practice to psychiatric mental health and acute care.

-3. What's the difference between finding a preceptor on your own vs. using a service like NPHub?
+3. What is the difference between finding a preceptor on your own versus using a service like NPHub?

-4. Can I choose the location of my clinical placement in Washington?
+4. Can I choose the location of my clinical rotation in Washington?

-That depends on your school.
-Some programs assign placements without factoring in student preferences, while others allow flexibility if you find a site that meets all program and credentialing requirements.
+That depends on your nursing program.
+Some programs assign clinical placements without factoring in student location preferences or transportation constraints, while others allow flexibility if you identify a clinical site that meets all credentialing and affiliation agreement requirements.
+Washington state's geography, from competitive urban healthcare hubs to rural community health settings, means location flexibility can significantly affect your preceptor options.

 5. What specialties are most competitive for clinical rotations in Washington?